 Compared to the regulatory processes, the engineering aspects - shipping equipment to the sites, assembling electronics, installing hundreds of kilometres of cabling - were relatively straightforward and efficient.
 Considering Renewvia's other sites, such as in remote areas or on islands, the relatively regular nature of the street layouts made implementing the distribution network easier.
-There were some technical challenges, however: battery failures and high escalation of >> demand, with around 50% more subscribers than initially expected, meant that the diesel generators were used regularly rather than as backup.
+There were some technical challenges, however: battery failures and high escalation of >>> demand, with around 50% more subscribers than initially expected, meant that the diesel generators were used regularly rather than as backup.
 The need to scale up became evident very quickly.

-An 82% subsidy was required to reduce the market price of the mini-grid electricity (0.89/kWh) to that of the national grid (0.16/kWh).
+21 An 82% subsidy was required to reduce the market price of the mini-grid electricity (\$0.89/kWh) to that of the national grid (\$0.16/kWh).

-Around 0.15/kWh for households and 0.18/kWh for businesses, exclusive of VAT, and around 3.66 for the connection fee.
+22 Around \$0.15/kWh for households and \$0.18/kWh for businesses, exclusive of VAT, and around \$3.66 for the connection fee.

-The system grew almost ten times larger in 2022: Renewvia was awarded funding from the KKCF to expand the capacity of the mini-grid to 541 kWp and increase the number of connections [67].
+The system grew almost ten times larger in 2022: Renewvia was awarded funding from the KKCF23 to expand the capacity of the mini-grid to 541 kWp and increase the number of connections [67].
 The system now provides electricity to around 2300 households, 350 businesses, 21 churches, nine NGOs, three schools, and a handful of other users.
 Despite representing only around 13% of connections, business users account for around two-thirds of electricity consumption.
-This growth has also offered new opportunities: a campaign implemented by SNV is sensitising households,
+This growth has also offered new opportunities: a campaign implemented by SNV is sensitising households, businesses and social institutions on income generation and productive uses of electricity using power from the Renewvia system [94].

-23 The funding was composed of around 75% grant funding and 25% equity. businesses and social institutions on income generation and productive uses of electricity using power from the Renewvia system [94].
+23 $\,$ The funding was composed of around 75% grant funding and 25% equity.